Doctoral Colloquium 2021: Virtual Meeting

 Applications are due by 15 January 2021 via email to email@example.com and should include: a statement of interest; CV; preliminary or final dissertation prospectus (10-15 pages); and a letter of support from your dissertation supervisor (or prospective supervisor), sent separately.
 Typically, all participants receive a stipend that partially defrays travel costs to the annual meeting.
 Since the 2021 annual meeting will also be remote this year, participants in the 2021 colloquium will receive a similar stipend if they register for and attend the 2022 annual meeting.

 Applicants will receive notification of the selection committee’s decisions by the end of February, 2021.
+Colloquium participants have a choice of pre-circulating one of the following:

 The director of the Colloquium is Edward Balleisen, Professor of History and Public Policy, Duke University.
 Interested students may direct inquiries to him at firstname.lastname@example.org.